GraniteWMS/GraniteDocs/docs/integration/accpac/integration-jobs.md

 ### Set up database triggers, views, and data

+!!! warning
+    The all in one script is planned for release with V6.
+Until then use the existing individual scripts at `Dropbox\Granite Releases\Granite V5.0\GraniteDatabase\Accpac\ScheduledJobs`

 Run the `AccpacIntegrationJobs_Create.sql` script to create all the views, triggers and ScheduledJob table entries needed.

 ### Add the Injected job files to GraniteScheduler